projectcalico/calico/calico/security/encrypt-cluster-pod-traffic.md

 **Unsupported**

 - GKE
+- EKS with Calico CNI
 - Using your own custom keys to encrypt traffic

 **Limitations**

-- IPv4 only
+- Encryption for pod-to-pod traffic, IPv4 only
+- Encryption for direct node-to-node communication (IPv4/IPv6) is supported only on EKS and AKS-managed clusters:
-- EKS, only with AWS CNI
+  - EKS, AWS CNI only
-- AKS, only with Azure CNI
+  - AKS, Azure CNI only

 **Supported encryption**